Mary-Joan Negro: Career

 In 1976 as part of the Great Performances series, PBS produced and televised William Saroyan's play, The Time of Your Life featuring Keven Kline in which Negro played the role of Society Lady.
 Also in the 1970s, she began appearing on televisions series such as Kojak (1976) and The Andros Targets (1977), and the television movie The Family Man (1979).
 In 1983, she appeared on PBS in American Playhouse in an adaption of Kopit's Wings in the role of Amy.
-Other special appearance roles include Helen Matian in the ABC Afterschool Special episode, "Date Rape" (1988), and Barbara Fitts in the CBS Schoolbreak Special episode "Other Mothers (1993)."
+Other special appearance roles include Helen Matian in the ABC Afterschool Special episode, "Date Rape" (1988), and Barbara Fitts in the CBS Schoolbreak Special episode "Other Mothers" (1993).

 Negro appeared twice on the CBS series The Equalizer.
 In the 1988 episode "The Child Broker" she played Irene Winters, the hard-working single mother of teenager Danny, played by Christopher Collet, who is being led into criminality by Shep Morrow, played by Thomas G. Waites.
 In the 1989 episode "Lullaby of Darkness" she portrays Rebecca Morrison, the belittled and battered wife of Joseph Morrison, played by Stephen Lang.
 Also in the 1980s, Negro appears on Another World (1982), Remington Steele (1983), two 1986 episodes of Spenser: For Hire, and the television movie The Littlest Victims (1989).

-She had two roles on NBC's series Law & Order, the first in the 1991 episode "In Memory Of" and the second in 1994, "White Rabbit," in which she portrayed Susan Forrest, an alias for her real name, Rita Levitan.
-In "White Rabbit," Susan is accused of murdering a police officer twelve years prior, while committing a heist as Rita, a member of a radical militant group.
+She had two roles on NBC's series Law & Order, the first in the 1991 episode "In Memory Of" and the second in 1994, "White Rabbit," in which she portrayed Rita Levitan, an alias for her real name, Susan Forrest.
+In "White Rabbit," Rita is accused of murdering a police officer 25 years prior, while committing a heist as Susan, a member of a radical anti-war group.
 Also in the 1990s, she had a recurring role as Roberta Braun on The Practice (1997), as well as roles on L.A.
 Law (1990), Touched by an Angel (1998), and the television movie The Patron Saint of Liars (1998).